SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 help to improve lidar uncertainty estimations, thus increasing lidar measurements reliability.
 The "openness" of these group of tools makes it possible to share within the wind energy community and even beyond it.

-One of the next objectives is to align the lidar components/parameters/characteristics labeling process used by ``Qlunc``, to the controlled vocabulary resulting from an ongoing collaboration regarding a lidar ontology within an IEA Wind Task32 initiative, aiming to achieve a standard for lidar components labeling.
+Another future objective is to align the lidar components/parameters/characteristics labeling process used by ``Qlunc``, to the controlled vocabulary resulting from [@OntoStack,@sheet2rdf]

 All documentation from the project, scientific articles derived from the research period, tutorials and raw code are meant to be provided throughout a sphinx-based online site, to give users all needed information to dive into the numerical framework